craig-spannring/colossal_cave/README.md

 > executable and an OS/2 executable.

 The source code from Jay R. Jaegar was pre-ANSI C.  It has been modified to compile with more modern C compilers.
+It is know to compile for MacOS and Ubuntu.
+It will likely compile for any recent Unix-like operating system.